MicrosoftDX/kurvejs/README.md

 typings install kurve -GS
 ```

-Copy login.html to your source tree
+Copy login.html to your source tree.

 Include kurve.js into your project: